Being in the eCommerce business, I’m sure relaxing is just the last thing on your mind right now!

 There are many ways startups can implement this fear of missing out in their holiday sale marketing plan.
 Here are some ways:

-- Add urgency with a countdown timer
+- Add urgency to your flash sale with a countdown timer

 - Display the items left in the stock

 - Leverage social channels to showcase the offers

 Progressive Web Apps have become a must-have for all the eCommerce owners.
 With mCommerce gaining popularity and expected to account for 53.9% of all retail e-commerce by 2021, neglecting the mobile customers would be a fatal flaw for the eCommerce owners.

 As a startup, funding for native apps can cost you heftily.
 When planning eCommerce development, going for Progressive Web Apps would certainly be the way to go.

 PWAs would offer the users a complete mobile app experience on the website itself.
 And this UX would be seamless on all mobile devices, irrespective of their operating systems or platforms.
 Your eCommerce site would look like a native Android app when viewed on an Android phone and if an iPhone user views the site, it would appear as it would in the native iOS app form.